athuggins/syllabus_to_html/README.md

 # syllabus_to_html
-Python script that converts a syllabus from a Saylor.org site to separate HTML files per unit.
+Python script that converts a syllabus from a Saylor.org site to separate HTML files per unit, and also convert them to markdown.

 Put this script in the same folder as a syllabus file you downloaded from Saylor.org.
   (example: http://www.saylor.org/site/syllabus.php?cid=262)